Church of Saint Margaret of Antioch, Kopčany

-Church of Saint Margaret of Antioch, near Kopčany, Slovakia, is one of still standing churches for which the Greater Moravian origin is considered.
+Church of Saint Margaret of Antioch, near Kopčany, Slovakia, is the only still standing churches for which the Greater Moravian origin is considered.
 It belongs to the oldest churches in Slovakia.
 The church was built probably in the 9th or 10th century and was first mentioned in 1329.
-It was used until the 18th century when a new church was built in the village of Kopčany.
+It was used until the 18th century when a new church was built in the village centre of Kopčany.

 Description

 The church is an original pre-Romanesque building.
 It is a single-cell church with small rectangular chancel to the east.
 The recent excavations have shown that the original church had a rectangular narthex at the west end of the church, and this contained a large stone lined tomb for the founding figure of the church.
 When the narthex was pulled down, the Gothic arch which formed the entry at the west end was inserted.

 Since 1995, the church has been listed under Slovak cultural heritage.
 The outside of the church is openly accessible to the public.
 It stands in a field to the east of Kopčany and it is about 1.6 km from the major Greater Moravian site at Mikulčice, which is on the other side of the Morava river.
 It is approached by a road and is fairly close to the ruins of an 18th-century building, which was used along with former neighbouring lake for catching ducks.